exasol/websocket-api/docs/WebsocketAPIV3.md

 ### How to create and use subconnections

 Subconnections are created using the [enterParallel](commands/enterParallelV1.md) command.
 The number of requested subconnections can be specified by the user, and the number of subconnections actually opened is given in the [enterParallel](commands/enterParallelV1.md) response.
 Please note that the maximum number of subconnections is equal to the number of nodes in the Exasol cluster.
 For example, if the user has an eight-node cluster and requests 1,000 subconnections, only eight subconnections will be opened.
 As a general rule, the number of subconnections should usually be equal to the number of nodes in the Exasol cluster, which ensures one subconnection per node.
-After the subconnections have been created, the [subLogin](commands/subLoginV1.md) command should be used to login to each subconnection.
+After the subconnections have been created, the [subLogin](commands/subLoginV3.md) or [subLoginToken](commands/subLoginTokenV3.md) command should be used to login to each subconnection.
 Note: Failing to login to all subconnections will cause the login to hang.
 After this, they are ready for use.

 Any command can be executed on subconnections; however, there is a significant difference in *how* they can be executed.
 The only two commands which can be executed ansynchronously on subconnections (i.e., not executed on all subconnections at the same time) are [fetch](commands/fetchV1.md) and [executePreparedStatement](commands/executePreparedStatementV1.md).
 All other commands are synchronous, meaning the same command must be executed on all subconnections at the same time.
 For example, if the [execute](commands/executeV1.md) command is not called on all subconnections, the call will hang and eventually fail because of a time out.